Sephiroth1509/TestCodeRabbit/README.md

 # TestCodeRabbit
-This is a test repository for testing CodeRabbit AI tool
+This is a test repository for testing CodeRabbit AI tool.
+The CodeRabbit AI tool helps at reviewing Pull Requests.